gothinkster/realworld/spec/README.md

 #### Limitations

+the hosted API receives no traffic in a 30-minute period, it will sleep.
+In such a situation, there will be a additional delay on the first request.

 The usage of the hosted API is free and unlimited.
 However, the visibility of the created content is limited :
 - logged out users see only content created by demo accounts